codeforamerica/lexington-geocoder/README.md

 ### What will this do in the future?

 * Accept files to geocode as a batch
-* Emit performance metrics to indicate when this geocoder varies from high quality geocoders in geographic distance or ability to match
+* Emit performance metrics to indicate when this geocoder varies from other geocoders in geographic distance or ability to match
 * Generalize for any city that has a reliable address dataset

 ### Who is this made by?